webview/webview/README.md

 ## Documentation

-We have started working on publishing documentation at [webview.dev] but you can always find the most up-to-date documentation right in the source code.
-Improving the documentation is a continuous effort and you are more than welcome to [offer suggestions][issues-new] or [contribute with content][docs-repo].
-Please bear with us if the latest updates are not yet published.
+The most up-to-date documentation is right in the source code.
+Improving the documentation is a continuous effort and you are more than welcome to contribute.

 ## Prerequisites